cdiazbas/torchmfbd/docs/userguide/deconvolution.rst

 * ``degraded``: The object convolved with the inferred PSFs.
 They can be used to check the quality of the deconvolution because they should be similar to the input frames.

 The mosaicking is undone by calling the ``unpatchify`` function.

+A final call to the ``write`` method will save the deconvolved objects and the modes to a FITS file.

 Modifying filter
 ----------------